persalys/persalys/python/doc/developer_manual/validation/validation.rst

     - Third page check the values:

-      - only Analytically is checked
+      - only 'Leave-one-out via analytical method' is checked

     - click on the Finish button